Medically reviewed by Drugs.com. Last updated on Aug 28, 2021.

 This medicine comes with a Medication Guide.
 Read and follow these instructions carefully.
 Ask your doctor if you have any questions.

 Take this medicine with food and water at the same time each day.
 Swallow the tablet whole.
 Do not break, crush, or chew it.

-Do not eat grapefruit products, starfruit, or Seville oranges with this medicine.
+Do not eat or drink grapefruit products, starfruit, or Seville oranges with this medicine.

 The dose of this medicine will be different for different patients.
 Follow your doctor's orders or the directions on the label.
 The following information includes only the average doses of this medicine.
 If your dose is different, do not change it unless your doctor tells you to do so.

 The amount of medicine that you take depends on the strength of the medicine.
 Also, the number of doses you take each day, the time allowed between doses, and the length of time you take the medicine depend on the medical problem for which you are using the medicine.

 - For oral dosage form (tablets):

 - Adults—At first, 100 milligrams (mg) once a day.
 Your doctor will gradually increase your dose each week.
 However, the dose is usually not more than 400 mg per day when given with azacitidine or decitabine or not more than 600 mg per day when given with low-dose cytarabine.